not-bottle/RTWeekend/Notes.md

 So if a ray hits a sphere with albedo (0.8, 0.8, 0.2), and then hits the sky with colour (0.8, 0.5, 0.5), these values just get multiplied together and I guess it works?
 Should explore this more.

+## Hollow glass sphere
+If you make the radius of a sphere negative the surface normals will point inwards.
+For the glass (delectric) material this means that the reflance ratio will use the glass as the "outside" material, with the ray projecting into an interior of air.
+This is a cool way to model a hollow glass sphere (where the glass is very thin I guess).

+## The camera
+The camera is defined by the user as a point to look from, a point to look at, and a vector pointing in the relative "up" direction of the camera.
+In the camera constructor these values are processed to construct orthonormal basis vectors u,v,w for the camera.
+They are also used to determine focal length and the other coordinates used for rendering the image plane.